Attaching Custom Attributes To Cells

 }

-Coming back to out Python code we see that inside for loop we print to the screen the CustomCellAttributeSteppableData object (line 20) and also print x member of this object.
+Returning to our Python code we see that inside for loop we print to the screen the CustomCellAttributeSteppableData object (line 20) and also print x member of this object.
 Later we modify and print to the screen the x variable of the object and we only do it for the first cell we encounter during iteration over all cells to make output more concise (see break statement at the end of the loop)

 The output looks encouraging: